laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

     +-----------------------------------------------------------------------------+

-Check your Cuda version in the part "*CUDA Version:*", if it is equal or higher than 11.6, you can go go to the next installation step.
+Check your Cuda version in the part "*CUDA Version:*", if it is equal or higher than 11.6, you can go to the next installation step, :ref:`check conda environments`.

 If your Cuda version is lower than 11.6 (or you don't get the :ref:`nvidia-smi output` at all) you need to update (or install) the Nvidia drivers in your machine.

 .. tip::
-    As a rule of thumb, avoid manually installing critical drivers like Nvidia ones.
+    As a rule of thumb, avoid manually installing critical drivers like Nvidia's ones.
 Let your operating system update them automatically.

 .. tab-set::